BookStackApp/website/content/about/_index.md

 type: "about"
 ---

+TODO - Move to a FAQ page instead of about?
 TODO - Add to footer
-TODO - List /about/* pages?
+TODO - List /about/* pages? *Might not be needed*
 TODO - Link to other relevant pages?
-(GitHub/Donate/Support)?
+(GitHub/Donate/Support)? *Might not be needed*

 {{<toc>}}